 This grant programme does not cover the simple digitisation of art (in any artform) or performance and must relate to the development of your artistic practice and digital capability.
 Filmed performances, audio recordings or video capture of material that would be intended for in-person performance is not suitable as the output of a project proposal, and applications applying for such output activity will be rejected as ineligible.
 Such filmed or recorded elements can be used as assets within a piece of digital art, for example within animation, virtual experiences, or app development.

 Eligible applicants to this scheme are as follows:

 - Individual artists of all artistic disciplines and all types of working practice.

-- Artists who are employees of statutory bodies (including Universities), undergraduates and postgraduates are eligible to apply but they must prove that their proposal is not properly the concern of their employer and/or that the proposal is not related to their academic study (see p.9 in guidance notes for more detail).
+- Artists who are employees of statutory bodies (including Universities), undergraduates and postgraduates are eligible to apply but they must prove that their proposal is not properly the concern of their employer/or that the proposal is not related to their academic study (see pages 9 and 10 of the guidance notes for more detail).

 - Partnership projects with creative industries freelancers or organisations are possible; however the individual artist must be the lead partner.